-The Inventory of Gardens and Designed Landscapes identifies sites of national importance and provides information on them to try to ensure that change is managed in a way that takes into account the qualities and significance of these landscapes and their constituent elements.
-This means seeking to retain key landscape features and characteristics for the future, while also allowing the landscape to accommodate modern demands.
+The Inventory of Gardens and Designed Landscapes identifies sites of national importance and provides information about them ensuring that change is managed in an appropriate way, taking into account the qualities and significance of these landscapes and their constituent elements.
+This means seeking to retain key landscape features and characteristics for the future, while also allowing the landscape to adapt to modern demands.

 Inclusion in the Inventory is quite different from listing or scheduling.
-There are no additional legal restrictions or consents regime, nor do we intervene in the day-to-day maintenance or management of Inventory sites.
+There are no additional legal restrictions or consents system, nor do we have a role in the day-to-day maintenance or management of Inventory sites.

-This means that all public enquiries about development proposals that may affect an Inventory site should be directed to the relevant Local Authority.
-The Local authority will then consult us on our view of the level of impact of the proposed development.
-Our comments will be a consideration in their determination of the case, however it is important to note that our advice in these cases is not binding, and the Local Authority is free to determine each case without further reference to us.
+This means that all enquiries about development proposals that may affect an Inventory site should be directed to the relevant local authority.
+The local authority will then consult us on our view about the level of impact of the proposed development.
+While our comments will be a consideration in their determination of the case, it is important to note that our advice in these cases is not binding, and the local authority is free to determine each case without further reference to us.